pytoolz/toolz/doc/source/streaming-analytics.rst

    ...                list)

-Of course, these operations are also well supported with standard list/generator comprenhions syntax.
+Of course, these operations are also well supported with standard list/generator comprehension syntax.
 This syntax is more often used and generally considered to be more Pythonic.

 .. code::